 They can be boiled, used raw blended with fruit juice, cooked on a frying pan (tastes better than boiled), and they're often used as a side dish to go with chicken or added to tacos along with chopped onion and cilantro.

 In Malta, a liqueur called Bajtra (the Maltese name for Prickly Pear) is made from this fruit, which can be found growing wild in almost every field.
 On the island of Saint Helena, the Prickly Pear also gives its name to locally distilled liqueur, Tungi Spirit.

 Other uses include as an ingredient in adobe (to bind and waterproof).

 Opuntia ficus-indica (as well as other species in Opuntia) is cultivated in nopalries to serve as a host plant for cochineal insects, which produce desirable red and purple dyes.
 This practice dates from pre-Columbian times.

-The fruit contains vitamin C and was one of the early cures for scurvy.
-The red colour of the juice is due to betalains (betanin and indicaxanthin), two molecules with antioxidant activity.
+The fruits contain vitamin C and were one of the early cures for scurvy.
+The red color of the juice is due to betalains (betanin and indicaxanthin), two molecules with antioxidant activity.
 The plant also contains the antioxidant flavonoids quercetin, (+)-dihydroquercetin (taxifolin), quercetin 3-methyl ether (isorhamnetin) and kaempferol.

 Subscribe now and be up to date with our latest news and updates.